-Ms. Pagani and Mr. Levallois: Yes, during their last semester in Milan, all students will have to complete an in-company project.
+Ms. Pagani and Mr. Levallois: Yes, during their last semester in Shanghai, all students will have to complete an in-company project.
 Combining academic knowledge with practical, real-life business challenges is key to the future success of our students.
 Therefore, the MSc in Digital Marketing & Data Science includes business projects for a sponsor company and in-company internships.

 - Gain first-hand experience of turning an idea into a tangible project – while benefiting from the comfort of a supporting structure,

 - Learn intercultural skills, navigate different businesses and cultural environments,

 PD: Is this a full-time or part-time course?
 How will it be delivered?

 Ms. Pagani and Mr. Levallois: This is a full-time course that will take place over 16 months.
 The first two semesters will take place at emlyon business school Paris campus (France).
 In November you will benefit from a learning trip to Boston: a unique opportunity to discover how and why Boston is a privileged spot to innovate and create value.

 Students will spend their last semester in Shanghai (China).
 That semester includes an in-company project (a project, based on a real problem faced by a company in the digital industry).
 You will work as a consultant for a real company, apply the knowledge gained throughout the program, and benefit from hands-on experience in an international environment.

 PD: Is there any placement assistance provided to the students?